Minnie Mae Wilding-Diaz, the JMS Co-Founder

 - Minnie Mae Wilding-Diaz.
 Exciting Developments in Deaf Education.
 Summer 1990.

-Jodi Becker Kinner, the author's website, watched as Minnie Mae Wilding-Diaz struggled to balance leading the Jean Massieu School of the Deaf (JMS) while parenting three small Deaf children and working full-time, and how her health worsened as a result.
-Despite her deteriorating health, she maintained her leadership, dedication, and commitment.
-She also ensured that JMS remained operational until the merger of the Utah School for the Deaf and Jean Massieu School of the Deaf in 2005.
-The establishment of JMS was a challenging task.
-To get here, it took a long time to plan and much contemplation.
+Jodi Becker Kinner, the author's website, witnessed Minnie Mae Wilding-Diaz's struggle to balance leading the Jean Massieu School of the Deaf (JMS) while parenting three small Deaf children, working full-time, and her health deteriorating.
+Despite her declining health, she continued to lead with passion and commitment.
+She also ensured that the Utah School for the Deaf and the Jean Massieu School of the Deaf merged in 2005.
+The establishment of JMS was a challenging and exhausting process.
+It took a long time and a lot of thought to get here.

-Granted, Minnie Mae authored a paper titled "Exciting Developments in Deaf Education" in 1990, expressing her delight at the decision of the Indiana School for the Deaf to embrace a Bi-Bi approach.
-It's no surprise that she would one day become a co-founder of JMS.
-JMS has been in operation since 1999, thanks to her diligent leadership in its creation.
+Granted, Minnie Mae wrote a paper titled "Exciting Developments in Deaf Education" in 1990, expressing her delight at the decision of the Indiana School for the Deaf to embrace a bilingual-bicultural approach.
+It is no surprise that she would one day become a co-founder of JMS.
+JMS has been in operation since 1999, thanks to the persistence and dedicated leadership of Minnie Mae Wilding-Diaz.

 Jodi Becker Kinner

-Granted, Minnie Mae authored a paper titled "Exciting Developments in Deaf Education" in 1990, expressing her delight at the decision of the Indiana School for the Deaf to embrace a Bi-Bi approach.
-It's no surprise that she would one day become a co-founder of JMS.
-JMS has been in operation since 1999, thanks to her diligent leadership in its creation.
+Granted, Minnie Mae wrote a paper titled "Exciting Developments in Deaf Education" in 1990, expressing her delight at the decision of the Indiana School for the Deaf to embrace a bilingual-bicultural approach.
+It is no surprise that she would one day become a co-founder of JMS.
+JMS has been in operation since 1999, thanks to the persistence and dedicated leadership of Minnie Mae Wilding-Diaz.

 Jodi Becker Kinner